Plunzi/svelte-windows-11-themed-page/README.md

 ### What is this?

 This is a windows 11 themed page built with svelte [Svelte](http://svelte.dev/).
-I was also using many assets from [Svelte](fluent-svelte) component UI library that emulates the look and feel of [Microsoft's Windows UI Controls](https://github.com/microsoft/microsoft-ui-xaml/)..
+I was also using many assets from [fluent-svelte](https://fluent-svelte.vercel.app/) component UI library that emulates the look and feel of [Microsoft's Windows UI Controls](https://github.com/microsoft/microsoft-ui-xaml/)..

 To run project, type: